Battle of Vuhledar: First main battle (24 January15 February 2023)

 In early February, videos emerged from Vuhledar alleging to show a destroyed Russian column near the town.
-A Russian assault around February 6 saw 30 tanks and other heavy weapons destroyed by Ukrainian artillery.
-In an interview by RFE/RL, relatives of killed soldiers stated that many Tatar volunteers from the Alga Battalion were killed in the February 6 attack.
-These heavy losses saw the main fighting units in Vuhledar become the 72nd Motor Rifle Brigade, comprised predominantly of Tatars.
+A Russian assault around 6 February saw 30 tanks and other heavy weapons destroyed by Ukrainian artillery.
+In an interview by RFE/RL, relatives of killed soldiers stated that many Tatar volunteers from the Alga Battalion were killed in the 6 February attack.
+These heavy losses saw the main fighting units in Vuhledar become the 72nd Motor Rifle Brigade, composed predominantly of Tatars.
 The town's deputy mayor, Maksym Verbovsky, stated that Russian troops were attempting to surround the town from two sides, having advanced to nearby villages although being forced to fall back by Ukrainian defenses.

 A Russian offensive was initiated against the Ukrainian defensive line during the second week of February.
 On 8 February, an offensive of tanks, infantry fighting vehicles (IFVs), and infantry failed with large losses, including the loss of nearly 30 armored vehicles, IFVs and tanks.
-The Ukrainian military announced almost the entire Russian 155th Naval Infantry Brigade was destroyed and Russia has lost 130 units of equipment, including 36 tanks.
-In the same announcement, they also claimed that the Russians were losing 150-300 marines per day in the battle.
+The Ukrainian military announced almost the entire Russian 155th Naval Infantry Brigade was destroyed and that Russia lost 130 units of equipment, including 36 tanks.
+In the same announcement, they also claimed that the Russians were losing 150-300 marines killed per day in the battle.
 General Rustam Muradov, commander of the Eastern Military District and of the Vuhledar offensive came under fire for the failure to achieve the objective.

-On 13 February, a Russian soldier from the 3rd Company of the 155th Brigade said that 500 soldiers had been killed, and that he was one of only eight survivors from his unit.
+On 13 February, a Russian soldier from the 3rd Company of the 155th Brigade said that 500 soldiers had been killed during one assault, and that he was one of only eight survivors from his 100-man company.

-On 15 February, Ben Wallace, the British Secretary of State for Defence, said that over 1,000 Russian troops had been killed over just two days, and that an entire Russian brigade had effectively been “annihilated”.
+On 15 February, Ben Wallace, the British Secretary of State for Defence, said that over 1,000 Russian troops had been killed over just two days, and that an entire Russian brigade had effectively been "annihilated".
+In a video appeal to Russian President Vladimir Putin published on 25 March 2023, around 20 members of a unit tasked with assaulting Vuhledar, identified as the Storm Squad, the 5th Brigade of the 1st Corps of the Russian 8th Army, claimed that their commanders were utilizing anti-retreat troops to force them to advance.
+They stated that up to 304 of its members had been killed, including the company's commander, and that 22 had been wounded.

-Low-intensity clashes and sporadic Russian offensives (February 16-ongoing)